We achieve environmental sustainability by:

 For our community, we create a positive impact by:

-• In our last two seasons, we worked with Marbles Lost and Found CIC who provide mental health resources.
+• working with Marbles Lost and Found CIC who provide mental health resources during our last two seasons,

-• We plan to work with Devon Mind Charity amongst other local and national charities. including Movember and fundraising for the Terrence Higgins Trust
+• planning to work with Devon Mind Charity amongst other local and national charities. including Movember and fundraising for the Terrence Higgins Trust

-• We are actively involved in local and national campaigns to combat homophobia and promote LGBTQIA+ inclusivity in sport.
+• being actively involved in local and national campaigns to combat homophobia and promote LGBTQIA+ inclusivity in sport.

-• We recognise the need to tackle the stigma around mental health, so we provide a safe place on and off the pitch to talk freely.
+• recognising the need to tackle the stigma around mental health, so we provide a safe place on and off the pitch to talk freely.

-• We work with mental health charities and are accessible to those who need help and are working towards being added to the social proscribers network
+• working with mental health charities and making them accessible to those who need help and are working towards being added to the social proscribers network

-• Develop people as players and also as advocates for the LGBTQIA+ community.
+• develoing people as players and also as advocates for the LGBTQIA+ community.